rodrigotamura/fc3-video-encoder/README.md

+# Overview
+This project converts (packaging) MP4 videos to MPEG Dash (using Bento4) and store it in a cloud bucket object storage.

 # Requirements
 ### Bento 4
 Bento4 is a C++ class library and tools designed to read and write ISO-MP4 files.
 This format is defined in international specifications ISO/IEC 14496-12, 14496-14 and 14496-15.
 The format is a derivative of the Apple Quicktime file format, so Bento4 can be used to read and write most Quicktime files as well.
 In addition to supporting ISO-MP4, Bento4 includes support for parsing and multiplexing H.264 and H.265 elementary streams, converting ISO-MP4 to MPEG2-TS, packaging HLS and MPEG-DASH, CMAF, content encryption, decryption, and much more.

 Upload to GCP and send message to RabbitMQ

+### Service account

+In order to download and upload the video files we need to create a service account at GCP

 ### Dependencies
 * `github.com/asaskevich/govalidator` for data validation